tymyrddin/blue-intel/source/docs/standards/README.md

 ## What?

-Standardisation of communication on threat intel information.
+Standardisation of communication on evidence-based information:

+* Mechanisms of an attack
+* How to detect an attack
+* Impact of different types of attacks
+* Action-oriented advice about how to defend against attacks

 ## Why?